Resources for Students

 The Family Educational Rights and Privacy Act (FERPA) specifies your rights with respect to your educational records.

 When you enroll in college courses at Hawkeye, you may choose to grant access to your academic records to a parent or guardian.
-The forms necessary for doing so are available online.
-Review the policies that apply to your records, and if you have questions or concerns, contact your school’s High School Partnerships representative.
+The first time you complete the DualEnroll application, you will have the option to complete this information.
+If you wish to make changes to what was provided when you submitted your DualEnroll application, contact the High School Partnerships office.

 Support Services